 Referral program software is key to your program’s success.
 It lets you create trackable referral links and monitor all of your customers’ successful referrals in real time.

-But not all referral program software is capable of running a tiered referral program.
-Many options are only designed to run the simplest referral program structure (the “give-and-get” structure with one fixed reward).
+Not all referral program software can run a tiered referral program.
+Many options are only designed to run a simple “give-and-get” structure with one fixed reward.

-Referral Rock referral software has everything you need to design and launch a tiered referral program in days.
-Set the reward tiers you want, and instantly pay out the right rewards to customers when they’re earned.
-Plus, send out emails to keep referrers engaged – and remind them of how many referrals they need to reach the next tier.
+Referral Rock referral software has everything you need to design and launch a tiered referral program.
+Set the reward tiers you want, pay out the right rewards automatically when they’re earned, and send emails that keep referrers engaged and aware of what’s next.